People who use nicotine replacement products are more likely to quit and stay stopped.

 Since February 2011, Australian smokers have been able to access nicotine patches under the Pharmaceutical Benefits Scheme (PBS).
 To buy the discounted patches you need to get a prescription from your doctor or authorised medical practitioner, and take it to your pharmacist.

-Patches on the PBS are available as 1 X 12 week supply each year, consisting of either:
+Patches on the PBS (General Schedule) are available as 1 X 12 week supply each year, consisting of either: